annette-p/pre-wedding-photoshoot-locations/README.md

 # Pre-wedding Photoshoot Locations

+## Demo

+A live website of the application can be found here: https://annette-p.github.io/pre-wedding-photoshoot-locations/

 ## Company and Product Summary

 Bridal rental business: an online rental business specialised in bridal services from bridal rental (ranging from pre-wedding, ROM, receptions and etc), photography and video motion services.